MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 > To take full advantage of XDF, you need R Server (as opposed to R Client).
 Reading and writing chunked data on disk is exclusive to R Server.

 ## About rxImport

-RevoScaleR can use data from a wide range of external data sources, including text (.csv) files, database files on disk (SPSS and SAS), and relational data sources.

 To convert external data into a format understood by RevoScaleR, use the **rxImport** function.
 Although the function takes several arguments, it's essentially just loading data.
 In the simplest case, you can provide a path to an input file.
 If your text format data set is delimited by commas or tabs, this is all that is required for simple data conversion.
 The following example creates a data object loaded with data from a text delimited file: